premkumar-masilamani/premkumar-masilamani.github.io/english/_posts/2024-02-14-one-percent-better-every-day.md

 > Human abilities don't scale exponentially, they scale linearly.

-Apply this logic to running, lifting weights, programming, learning new languages, making sales calls - any damn thing, in any form.
+Apply this logic to running, lifting weights, programming, learning new languages, making sales calls - anything, in any form.
 You will hit a ceiling.
 You cannot scale beyond that.
 There is an inherent limit on human capabilities.
 It would vary between individuals, but there is a limit.
 If there is no limit, you are GOD.

 Has any self-help guru published a daily schedule for improving themselves continuously for 1 year?
 No. You can't even measure this 1%.
 This "1% better every day" does not work.
 At best, it works only for the initial few days.
 Then why is this concept so popular?